 Lahontan Region (Region 6)

 The Lahontan Regional Water Board conducted “on-cycle” assessments for the 2018 Cycle.
 The Regional Water Board assessed a total of 330 waterbody segments containing 3,964 waterbody-pollutant combinations.
 The Regional Water Board added 110 new waterbody-pollutant combinations and removed 10 waterbody-pollutant combinations from the 303(d) list.
 These recommendations were approved by the Regional Water Board on November 20, 2019.
+Corrections to the listing decisions, described in Section 4.4.2, below, resulted in a net reduction of 1 impairment listing, reducing the total number of proposed new additions from the Lahontan Region to 109 waterbody-pollutant combinations.

 Requests for Review